ubuntu/snappy-playpen/ffmpeg/README.md

 # $ffmpeg snap

-This project creates a working snap of $PROJECT.
+This project creates a working snap of ffmpeg.

 To get this done, we need to do the following:
  - build from current git